manleviet/manleviet.github.io/docs/ca-cdr-v2/index.md

 v1.3.9-alpha-52
 {: .label .label-green }

-A Maven package for Consistency-based Algorithms for Conflict Detection and Resolution (CA-CDR).
+This is a Java library for Consistency-based Algorithms for Conflict Detection and Resolution (CA-CDR).
+It provides 7 Maven packages hosted by GitHub.

 Conflict Detection and Resolution is a substantial task in Knowledge Base Engineering (KBE).
 Intelligent mechanisms are urgently needed, especially in large-scale knowledge bases.
 This repository publishes our implementations for some/our consistency-based algorithms, which can be utilized in all three phases of KBE, i.e., design, testing and debugging, and configuration.

 *If you use my implementations in your research, please cite the papers listed in the References.*